 Why should you know your restaurant’s turnover rate?

 You understand now how turnover affects the industry, but do you know how it affects your restaurant?
-The 75% annual restaurant turnover rate is alarming, but how does your restaurant compare?
+The escalating restaurant turnover rate is alarming, but how does your restaurant compare?
 When you know your restaurant’s turnover rate, you can better combat it.

 How?
 Well, knowing your current rate gives you a benchmark from which to compare your turnover over time.